bgardner/avant-garde/readme.txt

 An experimental block theme for those who love simplicity.
 Avant-garde is all about pushing boundaries and experimenting with new ideas.
 It’s about dreaming, thinking outside the box, and creating something unique.

 == Changelog ==

+= 1.1 =

+Use new pattern registration, small tweaks for WordPress 6.0.

 = 1.0.5 =